devops-course-2019/business-data-api/README.md

 You can choose yourself how to handle this replacement but on option is to use maven filtering (study the topic yourself).
 Inspecting the pom.xml you can see that a resources section is included which supports the maven goal resources.
 Example of command line usage: mvn package resources:resources -Ddburl="actual database url" -Ddbuser="actual username" -Ddbpassword="actual password"

+2019-04-22 Added endpoint for deleting of orders based on orderID at /deleteOrder/{orderID}.